jamesdmorgan/jamesdmorgan.github.io/_posts/2014-03-25-introducing-continuous-integration.md

 In implementing the following pipeline I have had to created numerous connectors and built a xUnit framework.
 I aim to open source this in the coming months.

 * Jenkins with standard Maven jobs
-* Maven with custom plugin for packaging non-standard application
+* Maven invokes custom plugin for packaging non-standard applications
 * Maven lifecycle invokes custom TCL xUnit mocking framework for unit testing.
 * Built artefacts are published to Artifactory & Sonar for analysis
 * Aggregate Maven project consumes artefacts and creates full system ready for deployment